Undelete 360 Review – Can Unlimited Recovery Outweigh Its Problems?

 It's also worth pointing out again that the extra features that made the recovery process so painless, like the option to keep the original folder structure and Smart Recovery (for improved performance) are no available in the free version of the software, which always places all recovered files in the root of the destination folder.

-Undelete 360 – Full Review
+Undelete 360 - Full Review and Analysis

 We analyzed Undelete 360 from every possible angle to find out what the software can and can’t do.
 Here are the results.